PROTEINS – FAQs

 Do I need to consume proteins to gain muscle mass?

 Yes, that is essential!
 You cannot substitute protein intake with increased consumption of carbohydrates or fats because our organism cannot turn those into proteins.
 And proteins are the building stones of the muscle mass since they allow the contractions of muscle fibres – meaning they allow movement, the basic muscle function.
 We do not only produce proteins continuously, but we also use them up continuously, and these two processes are running at the same time, so we need to supply our body with protein constantly.
 In an ideal situation we would be capable to get enough proteins from our natural diet and we wouldn’t need any protein concentrates.
 But the ones who work out and aim for muscle mass gain have a significantly higher demand for proteins than more passive individuals, so no matter on what performance level they are, they practically cannot do without proteins.
-You can find tips for bodybuilding beginners here.

 How much protein shall I consume daily?